How to start talking to family about care

 - What are the pros and cons of each care option?
 Like with any decision, there are pros and cons.
 You’ll both need to write in pros and cons from both of your points of view.
 That’s why it’s important to research your different options available, identify any potential challenges you might both have, and work together to overcome them.

 - Reach out for advice.
 Not sure which service would work for you?
 Get in touch with care providers to find out what their options are and how they tailor them to your family.
 Also, ask friends and family for references if they’ve been through something similar.

 You need to know that it can take time for someone to accept that you both need some help.
 They want to live an independent life, as they will have for many years before.
 They’ll need reassurance and time to accept the decision and to choose the best option.

-As mentioned previously, you might find that the best approach is bringing support in gradually, start with a few key dates or tasks, like having a companion prepare meals or sort out the house, then build up to a level that you’re both comfortable with.
+As mentioned previously, you might find that the best approach is bringing support in gradually, starting with a few key dates or tasks, like having a companion prepare meals or sort out the house, and then building up to a level that you’re both comfortable with.